 If you define a tag, it must have a corresponding ending tag.
 The ending tag is just like the start tag, except for a slash (/) inside the angle brackets.
 For example, you can define a <note> tag, but you must also have a </note> tag.
-Tags that do not usually have an ending tag (such as the tag in HTML, which defines an image) can have a slash at the end of the tag.
-For example, is legal in XML, but is not legal.
+Tags that do not usually have an ending tag (such as the <img> tag in HTML, which defines an image) can have a slash at the end of the tag.
+For example, is not legal.